SolarKnightsRacing/SKR-Core/Administration/Meetings/2025-06-11-Dr-Stark-Minutes.md

 ## Background on Dr. Stark
 - Academic Dean, Center for Computer and Engineering Technology at Seminole State College
 - Professor and Program Manager for Networking and Information Security (SSC)
-- Barbara Miller Automotive Training Center at SSC
+- Director of Barbara Miller Automotive Training Center at SSC
 - Wants us to race couches or something.
 Idrk what it is but we're going to win.

 ## About us